quachrich/BeaconProject/README.md

 ```properties
 CHROMEDRIVER_PATH=C:\path\to\your\chromedriver
 ```
-With an updating path to your chromedriver instead of the placeholder variable.
+With an updating path to your chromedriver instead of the placeholder variable. \
+*Note that including chromedriver.exe at the end of the CHROMEDRIVER_PATH variable is not neccesary*

 #### Ignoring `.env` with git
 Make sure your `.env` file is listed in a `.gitignore` file to prevent it from being committed to the repository.
 Your `.gitignore` file should include
 ```properties